-He exhibits his works in major museums in Rome; MAXXI, Macro Testaccio, Galleria Nazionale d’ Arte Moderna.
-In 2011, Cristiano Pintaldi exhibits Lucid Dreams, solo exhibition curated by Achille Bonito Oliva as part of the official programme of collateral events during Venice Biennale.
+In 2011, Cristiano Pintaldi has presented “Lucid Dreams”, a solo exhibition curated by Achille Bonito Oliva, as part of the official program of collateral events during the Venice Biennale.